Reconstruction of the Dipole Amplitude in the Dipole Picture as a mathematical Inverse Problem: Numerical reconstruction and results

 The 1st order Tikhonov--Phillips regularization chosen as the principal method for the closure test optimizes the following function when computing the reconstructed solution:

-where $\mathbf{n}$ is the reconstructed dipole amplitude, $\lambda$ is a regularization weight parameter, and the $\ell^2$-norm is defined for a real vector $\mathbf{x}$ as $||\mathbf{x}||_2 \coloneqq \sqrt{\mathbf{x} \cdot \mathbf{x}} \equiv \sqrt{\sum_i^n x_i^2}$.
+where $\mathbf{n}$ is the reconstructed dipole amplitude, ${\argmin}$ indicates that the expression is minimized for $\mathbf{n} \in \mathbb{R}^M$ where $M$ is the number is discretization points, $\lambda$ is a regularization weight parameter, and the $\ell^2$-norm is defined for a real vector $\mathbf{x}$ as $||\mathbf{x}||_2 \coloneqq \sqrt{\mathbf{x} \cdot \mathbf{x}} \equiv \sqrt{\sum_i^n x_i^2}$.
 The numerical derivative of the reconstruction is computed using a finite difference approximation of the derivative.
 The $\lambda$ parameter in the 1st order Tikhonov--Phillips method limits how large the first derivative of the reconstructed dipole amplitude can be, with large $\lambda$ corresponding to a large weight against high values of the derivative, and inversely small $\lambda$ implements only a small weight for the value of the derivative.
 In practice this means that with large $\lambda$ the reconstructed solutions are ''stiff`` and very smooth, and tend to under-fit the data, and conversely allowing for too small $\lambda$ leads to strongly fluctuating reconstructions that try to over-fit the data.
 In the case of simulated data with no noise, the over-fitting is less of an issue, and is harder to detect, but when we implement the confidence interval sampling for the reconstructions, it becomes very obvious when the reconstruction tries to over-fit to the noise in the data.
 We implement and test two variations of the regularization method: one in ideal conditions with no statistical noise in the data to reconstruct the ground-truth as precisely as possible, and another motivated by the application to real data with statistical uncertainties.

 An essential part of the regularization and reconstruction process is to quantify the viability and accuracy of each candidate solution in the space of all feasible dipole amplitudes.
 This is done with an error function, which is then minimized analogously to a standard fitting process, and which can for example give a larger error to a candidate solution that has unphysical properties.
 For the ''noiseless`` data reconstruction we use the error function defined as: